 In all states, first-offense DUI or DWI is classified as a misdemeanor, and punishable by up to six months in jail.
 That jail time may be increased under certain circumstances.
-For example, some states mandate more severe punishments for DUI or DUI offenders whose blood-alcohol content (BAC) at the time of arrest was particularly high -- for example, 0.15% or 0.20%, very high considering the legal limit of 0.08%.
+For example, some states mandate more severe punishments for DUI or DUI offenders whose blood alcohol concentration (BAC) at the time of arrest was particularly high—for example, .15% or .20%, very high considering the legal limit of .08%.

 Many states also require minimum jail sentences of at least several days on a first offense.
 Subsequent offenses often result in jail sentences of several months to a year.

 For a DUI or DWI that's been classified as a felony—either because the driver killed or injured someone or because it's the driver's third or fourth DUI—jail sentences of several years are not uncommon.
 Again, this depends on state law, the facts of the case, and the discretion of the judge at trial.

 In addition to jail sentences, courts can and do impose high fines for DUI or DWI.
 These range from $500 to as much as $2,000.